jhelpgg/ComposeClean/tasks/doc/tasks/future/FutureResult.md

 To register with a classic listener, use `register` method.
 The listener will callback when future complete in the specified `TaskType` ( See [TaskType](../TaskType.md)).
-If the future is already complete, the listner is launched immediately.
+If the future is already complete, the listener is launched immediately.

 The `invoke` method will block the thread that invoke it until completing.
 No blocking if already complete.